All about vacuum insulated piping (VIP) and vacuum technology

 What is vacuum technology, and how exactly does it work?

 Vacuum technology is the use of vacuum or high-vacuum for optimum insulation of transfer lines or systems.
-A thin vacuum environment is created inside the pipe or system by constructing these with a double wall and extracting all the air between these walls.
+A thin vacuum environment is created inside the pipe or system by constructing these with a double wall and extracting all the air between these walls with vacuum pumps.
 The result is a pressure difference between the vacuum environment with the outside air, which keeps a large part of the surrounding heat out of the system or the pipe.

 Just exactly how does this work?
-Why does vacuum insulate so well, and what other techniques do we use in our vacuum insulated pipes?
+Why does vacuum insulate so well, and what other techniques do we use in our vacuum insulated equipment?

 Physical materials, and therefore liquid gases, are heated in three different ways:

 - Through conduction: in essence, thermal conduction through direct contact.
-When two objects come into contact, heat generally transfers directly from the hotter to the colder object.
+Where two objects come into contact, heat generally transfers directly from the hotter to the colder object.
 This also applies to liquid gases.

 - By convection: This is heat created by the movement of molecules.
 The more vigorous molecules are in motion and impact each other, the more heat is produced.